cvlab-stonybrook/DewarpNet/README.md

 - The 25 images used for OCR evaluation is ```/eval/ocr_eval/ocr_files.txt```
 - The corresponding ground-truth text is given in ```/eval/ocr_eval/tess_gt.json```
 - For the OCR errors reported in the paper we had used cv2.blur as pre-processing which gives higher error in all the cases.
 For convenience, we provide the updated numbers (without using blur) in the following table:

 |      Method      |    ED   |       CER      | ED  (no blur) | CER (no blur) |
 |:----------------:|:-------:|:--------------:|:-------------:|:-------------:|
 |      DocUNet     | 1975.86 |  0.4656(0.263) |    1671.80    | 0.403 (0.256) |
 | DocUNet on Doc3D | 1684.34 | 0.3955 (0.272) |    1296.00    | 0.294 (0.235) |
 |     DewarpNet    | 1288.60 | 0.3136 (0.248) |    1007.28    | 0.249 (0.236) |
 |  DewarpNet (ref) | 1114.40 | 0.2692 (0.234) |     812.48    | 0.204 (0.228) |
+- We had used default Tesseract (v4.1.0) configuration for evaluation with PyTesseract (v0.2.6).

 ### Models:
 - Pre-trained models are available [here](https://drive.google.com/file/d/1hJKCb4eF1AJih_dhZOJSF5VR-ZtRNaap/view?usp=sharing).
 These models are captured prior to  end-to-end training, thus won't give you the end-to-end results reported in Table 2 of the paper.
 Use the images provided above to get the exact numbers as Table 2.